PageProofCom/IntercomFashion/README.md

 ### Loading custom webfonts (from a CSS file)

-The second argument of `IntercomFashion.load` is whether the CSS file should be added to the start of the embedded CSS (required for webfonts).
+The second argument of `IntercomFashion.load` changes whether the CSS file should be added to the start/end of the embedded CSS (required for webfonts).

 ```js
 IntercomFashion.load('/path/to/your/webfonts.css', true);